 The XT2, XT, and Indoor (gen 1) include cloud storage of their own and their clips are never saved to the USB drive.

 No, only the Sync Module 2 has the firmware and hardware required to support USB drives for Local Storage.

 Yes, you can use both forms of storage on the same account.
 A few options are shown below.

 When a plan cancels, the clips in Cloud Storage remain available in the Blink app until they reach the auto-delete age.

 If you have a Sync Module 2, that is not attached to a Blink Subscription Plan, Motion Clips from its Outdoor, Indoor (gen 2) and Mini cameras get saved to the USB drive.

 With the Blink Basic Plan, you have one Blink Outdoor, Indoor (gen 2), or Mini camera using Cloud Storage.
-Additional cameras on that same system will save their clips to the USB drive.
+Additional cameras on that same system will save their clips to Local Storage on the USB drive.
 This 'mixed storage' option is shown in the Blink app Clip List with icons for each type.